Start Here To Get The 360 Degree Feedback You Crave

 You don’t have to wait for HR.
 You can build your own Do It Yourself (DIY) 360 Degree Feedback Process to gain important insights to guide your development.

 We often include DIY 360-degree feedback in our long-term leadership development programs.
-Participants frequently tell us they like this approach even better than a fancy 360-degree online tool because it pushes them to have much-needed, real-deal, one-on-one performance conversations with their boss, peers, and direct reports.
+Participants frequently tell us they like this approach even better than a fancy 360-degree online tool because it encourages them to have much-needed, real-deal, one-on-one performance conversations with their manager, peers, and direct reports.

 At the end of this article, we’ve included instructions for a DIY (Do It Yourself 360-Degree Feedback) that we use in our programs.
 But before you go there, here are a few simple foundations to consider.